 Tap a Set to show the Set Detail screen where you play, view, purchase, download, and edit the info of a Set

-When you tap a Set in the Store, the app shows it’s Set Detail.
+When you tap a Set in the Store, the app shows its Set Detail.
 Sets for Purchase or to be Downloaded indicate that.

 Already downloaded Sets have a Play arrow button in the middle of the artwork - tap to load that Set.